Caroline S. Chang

-As the assistant vice president for operations and campaigns at Santa Clara University, Caroline Chang oversees advancement services—gift processing, records, reporting, research and prospect management, stewardship, budgeting, human resources, facilities for University Relations, and campaign planning and reporting.
+As the associate vice president for advancement services at Santa Clara University, Caroline Chang oversees all advancement support services, including gift processing, records, reporting and technical services, research and prospect management, stewardship, donor events, budgeting, human resources, facilities for University Relations, and campaign planning and reporting.

 Chang holds both a bachelor's and master's degree from Stanford University, and a master's degree in business administration from the Santa Clara University.

-She earned a bachelor's degree in psychology from Macalester College.
+He holds a bachelor's degree from Trinity Lutheran College.

 Senior Director of Development & Alumni Relations Services